-The night before your garage sale, get everything ready.There will probably be people standing outside waiting 15 minutes before your advertised start time.
+When it comes to how to have a yard sale, on the night before your garage sale, get everything ready.There will probably be people standing outside waiting 15 minutes before your advertised start time.
 Make sure all the tables are set, the register is ready and you have all your supplies where you need them.
 This will be the last thing you want to deal with the morning of the sale.

 Have Plenty of Change

 Stop by the bank the day before your sale to stock up on change and $1 bills.
 Be sure to have plenty of nickels, dimes, quarters.
 If you have some pricier items for sale, make sure to have some $20 bills on hand just in case.
 Decide ahead of time if you will accept personal checks, but it’s probably not a good idea.

 Accept Credit Cards

 One way on how to do a yard sale successful is accepting credit cards.
 Anyone with a tablet or smartphone can accept credit or debit cards.
 Square is a popular service which requires a reader, which the company will send you for free.
 You will pay a small percentage in swipe fees, but this may come in handy if you have some high-ticket items.